hyunurj/Lab-3/README.md

 ### Proposal (Level 3 Heading)
 ---
 I am planning to make a computer vision software that detects objects in images.
-In order to build it, I will use opencv, deep learning libraries, such as [TensorFlow](https://github.com/tensorflow/tensorflow#readme) or [PyTorch](
+In order to build it, I will use opencv, deep learning libraries, such as [TensorFlow](https://github.com/tensorflow/tensorflow#readme) or [PyTorch](https://github.com/pytorch/pytorch), and other open source softwares.

+For example, the objects in the following images were detected using [mmdetection](https://github.com/open-mmlab/mmdetection):